Adequate remedy

-An adequate remedy or adequate remedy at law is part of a legal remedy (either court-ordered or negotiated between the litigants) which the court deems satisfactory, without recourse to an equitable remedy This consideration expresses to the court whether money should be awarded or a court order should be decreed..
-Adequate remedy at law refers to the sufficient compensation for the loss or damages caused by the defendant with a proper monetary award.
+An adequate remedy or adequate remedy at law is part of a legal remedy (either court-ordered or negotiated between the litigants) which the court deems satisfactory, without recourse to an equitable remedy.
+This consideration expresses to the court whether money should be awarded or a court order should be decreed.
+"Adequate remedy at law" refers to the sufficient compensation for the loss or damages caused by the defendant with a proper monetary award.
 The court must grant the adequacy of remedy that will lead to a "meaningful hearing".
-Whether legal damages or equitable relief are requested depends largely on,whether or not the remedy can be valued.
-Both two elements, compensation and the meaningfulness of hearing, provide a proper way to have an adequate remedy.
+Whether legal damages or equitable relief are requested depends largely on whether or not the remedy can be valued.
+Both elements, compensation and the meaningfulness of hearing, provide a proper way to have an adequate remedy.
 The word "meaningfulness" of hearing in the law process is the assumption that the defendant compensated must be meaningful for the injured party where the defendant made a fully covered compensation for all the losses.
 Hence, the hearing in which cannot give any right amount of compensation award or settlement is not "meaningful", and the unavailability of the compensation will lead to an inadequate remedy.
 The adequate remedy at law is the legal remedies by meaning it is satisfactory compensation by way of monetary damages without granting equitable remedies.

 As an operation of law, an attorney often must present to the court whether there is an adequate remedy.
 This would be a basic principle of equity.
 When a monetary award is not an adequate or appropriate remedy, equity can order a "specific performance", an order of the court requiring a party to perform the obligations that he or she undertook to perform under the contract.
 The "specific performance" exists when there is an exchange under a contract that can not be found easily elsewhere or at all, such as antiques, parcels of land.
 Damages are often bifurcated or determined in a separate trial or as a part in parcel of different determination from whether a certain tort or contract has occurred.

 History

 The phrase "Adequate Remedies" first appeared in the Judiciary Act of 1789.
 It was elaborated that "adequate remedy" is denied that relief of the equity must be owned by the law.
 Although there is a contradiction in the 1938 of Federal Rules of Civil Procedures, that the equity of law must include "adequate remedy" in rule 57, Declaratory Judgements.
 On this judgements, it refers that although there is a monetary damage to a case a court may also issue a declaratory of the judgement.
 In the early United States legal history, "Adequate Remedies" is associated with the distinction between courts of law and equity.
 "Adequate Remedies" refers to the legal remedy, and equitable remedies that apply to the administrative or state court remedies.
 The court was unable to grant any equitable remedies such as specific performance where there is a plain legal remedy such as monetary damages.
-"Adequate Remedies" continues to appear in the federal case between 1938 to 1946.
+"Adequate Remedies" continues to appear in the federal case between 1938 and 1946.